000xzhou/fitness_logging/README.md

    - [ ] Overview of recent workouts and achievements.
    - [ ] Progress tracking charts or graphs.
 3. Exercise Library:
-   - [ ] Browse and search functionality for a comprehensive exercise database.
+   - [x] Browse and search functionality for a comprehensive exercise database. (only on schedule page atm)
-   - [ ] Filter exercises by muscle group, equipment, or difficulty level.
+   - [x] Filter exercises by muscle group, equipment, or difficulty level.
    - [x] Detailed exercise descriptions, including proper form and tips. <sub>I will use w.e there is </sub>
 4. Workout Logging:
    - [ ] Log individual exercises with sets, repetitions, and weights.